 Major religion Islam, Christianity

 Life expectancy 74 years (men), 78 years (women)

 President: Bashar al-Assad

-In power since succeeding his father 2000, Bashar al-Assad is fighting for control of his country after protests against his rule turned into a full-scale war.
+In power since succeeding his father in 2000, Bashar al-Assad is fighting for control of his country after protests against his rule turned into a full-scale war.